Optimization of laser-driven proton acceleration in a near-critical-density plasma: Results

+where $\gamma=a_0(n_c/n_e)^{0.1}$ is the Lorentz factor and $k_1=16$ is a fit constant.
+The field contributed by electrons accelerated by the DLA mechanism is in direct proportion to the charge of electrons in the channel $E_{x2}\propto en_cd\pi \sigma_0^2/\epsilon_0$, where d is the target thickness.
+As the square velocity of the Hole-Boring field is $v_{HB}^2\propto a_0^2n_c/n_e$, \cite{hb2} the drifting field is assumed to have a square velocity $v_d^2\propto a_0^2n_c/n_e$.
+This assumption is based on the continuity of the accelerating field at the target rear surface in Fig.~2(d).
+As a result, the proton energy is $E_p\propto v_d^2\propto a_0^2n_c/n_e$.
+For simplicity, the effect of field velocity on proton energy is considered in the drifting field strength $E_{x2}$, which should be in direct proportion to $a_0^2n_c/n_e$.
+So,

+where $k_2=0.12\%$ is a fit coefficient to describe the efficiency of accelerated channel electrons and $S=2 \times10^{-5}\sigma _0$ is an area factor corresponding to the spot size.
+Then we have

 Assuming an acceleration length of $L=10~\mu m$, the proton energy can be obtained as $E_p=eE_xL$.
-This dual-component framework quantitatively explains the spot-size dependence of proton acceleration under various parameters.
-The theoretical predictions of our model are depicted by solid lines in Fig. 3, which is consistent with simulation results (scatters) in the variation trend.
+This dual-component framework quantitatively explains the spot-size dependence of proton energy under various parameters.
+Setting $E_{x1}=E_{x2}$, we can obtain $\sigma_0=(3\sqrt{3} k_1 m_e c^2 \lambda \epsilon_0 n_e S/32\pi^2 e \gamma k_2 n_c^2 ed)^{1/4}$.
+This is the lower threshold for the laser spot size below which ponderomotive-driven enhancement ceases to be effective.
+For $a_0=30$ and $n_e=20n_c$, the threshold is $\sigma_0=2.28~\mu m$.
+The theoretical predictions of our model are represented by solid lines in Fig.~3, which is consistent with simulation results (scatters) in the variation trend.
+As the model is rough, the coefficients $k_1,k_2$ are only set to fit the trend of spot size effects. $k_1$ is introduced to account for the collective effects of electrons and the role of ions, while $k_2$ compensates for the neglect of transverse effects.
+In Fig.~2(d), the highest-energy proton has exceeded the drifting field at the end of acceleration, so more optimization is in need to achieve the velocity matching between protons and field.